 MEd in Educational, School, and Counseling Psychology with Emphasis in Educational Psychology

-- how to improve learning, academic achievement, and motivation
+- to improve learning, academic achievement, and motivation

-- school influences on students' development in other settings
+- school influences students' development in other settings

 - Statistics: A course in statistics covering descriptive statistics, correlation, t-tests, and chi-square.
 If undergraduate coursework does not include an introductory level course in statistics, ESC_PS 4170/ESC_PS 7170 must be taken to satisfy this prerequisite, but it then cannot count on the Program of Study.